Regulations and Policies

 • Article 2.2

-PROFESSIONAL: It is defined as a dancer who works as instructor, artist, competitor or judge inthe Dance Industry, and who makes most or all of his income from these activities.
+PROFESSIONAL: Defined as a dancer who is dedicated to dance and whose main income is earned as an instructor, artist, competitor or judge in dance.
 The professional dancer must be at least 19 years old.
-Dancers registered at the Professional level cannot be changed to the Amateur level.
+Dancers enrolled in the Professional level cannot be changed to the Amateur level.
+If they enroll in other competitions as professionals they have to register in our competition as a professional.

 • Article 2.3